 Total capital expenditures in Fiscal 2021 were \$69.8 million, or approximately 1% of net revenues, representing a \$22.5 million decline from \$92.3 million in Fiscal 2020.
 In Fiscal 2020 and Fiscal 2021, we reduced capital expenditures in response to ongoing uncertainty related to COVID-19 and to preserve working capital.
 Moving forward, we anticipate capital expenditures to normalize back towards our long-term operating principle of between 3% and 5% of annual net revenues as we invest in our global direct-to-consumer, e-Commerce and digital businesses, informational technology systems, distribution centers and our global offices.
-With regard to our new corporate headquarters, in April 2021, we unveiled plans to construct a new global headquarters in line with our long-term sustainability strategy, which includes a commitment to reduce greenhouse gas emissions and increase sourcing of renewable electricity in our owned and operated facilities.
+With regard to our new corporate headquarters, in April 2021, we unveiled plans to construct a new global headquarters in the Port Covington area of Baltimore, Maryland.
+We are designing our new headquarters in line with our long-term sustainability strategy, which includes a commitment to reduce greenhouse gas emissions and increase sourcing of renewable electricity in our owned and operated facilities.
 We expect a portion of our capital expenditures over the short term to include investments incorporating sustainable and intelligent building design features into this facility.